Yan Zheng: Education and career

 Zheng has a B.S. from the University of Science and Technology (1988).
 She then moved to Columbia University where she earned an M.A.
 (1993), an M.Phil (1994), and a Ph.D.
 (1999).
 Zheng began a position at Queens College, City University of New York in 1998 and was promoted to professor in 2006, and served as the director of the School of Earth and Environmental Sciences from 2012 until 2016.
 In 2014, she returned to China to hold the position of chair professor at Peking University's Institute of Water Sciences.
 In 2016 she moved to Southern University of Science and Technology where she is a chair professor.

 From 2009 until 2011, she was a specialist at UNICEF Bangladesh working in their water and environmental sanitation group.

 Research

 Zheng's early research examined uranium and molybdenum in marine sediments, and used molybdenum concentrations to investigate the Bølling–Allerød warming that occurred 15 thousand years ago.
 In Bangladesh, Zheng has examined the spatial extent of arsenic in wells, and defined the conditions that lead to the presence of dissolved arsenic in groundwater in the region.
 In the United States, she has tracked arsenic in groundwater in Maine and considered how to best mitigate the risks associated with arsenic in drinking water.
-Zheng has worked with others to develop a colorometric assay to detect arsenic which facilitates testing for arsenic in groundwater.
+Zheng has worked with others to develop a colorimetric assay to detect arsenic which facilitates testing for arsenic in groundwater.
 Based on her research, she advocates for the need to test individual drinking-water wells for these metals.